DaniGuardiola/ubuntu-setup/README.md

 - There's a Chrome login step in case you use Google sync on Chrome.
 - Git configuration: name and email (based on your input), 'simple' default push behavior and git commit template (from `~/projects/git-commit-template`)
 - SSH key generation (for services like Github or Gitlab)

-# Usage

-For now, just download the repo, extract it if necessary, `cd` into it and run `./run.sh`.

-When the script is done, inclusing the manual steps, you will be logged out automatically.
-It is recommended to restart the computer before using it.